tomjoht/tomjoht.github.io/_posts/2016/5/05-11-2016-establishing-more-context-in-tech-comm.md

 This map is too bulky to add at the top of each page, so I'm looking at different ways to show it.
 Maybe a thumbnail that zooms into a larger view?

+## Next steps

 The other challenge is that I want the graphic to be an SVG graphic so that I can edit the text and link the boxes to the appropriate page.
 I also want to add unique style to each element and highlight that element to be another color when the user is viewing the page.

+{{site.data.alerts.ad}}Do you still <a href="https://clickhelp.co/online-documentation-tool/">write software documentation</a> in office text editors?
+It’s time to move forward &mdash; use modern browser-based tools like <a href="https://clickhelp.co/">ClickHelp</a> to create the content everywhere, collaborate with your team, use workflow to control the process in a better way.{{site.data.alerts.end}}